5 Hours / 5 CEs

 • Practice Setting

-• Community mental health centers
+• Community mental health centers and nonprofits

-• School counseling offices and university counseling centers
+• Schools and university counseling centers

 Presented By

-Alinne Barrera, PhD, Full Professor at PAU and the Director of the PhD Clinical Psychology Program.
+Alinne Barrera, PhD Full Professor at PAU and the Director of the PhD Clinical Psychology Program.

 Alinne Barrera, PhD is a California licensed clinical psychologist.
 She is an expert clinician and researcher whose scholarly work focuses on depression prevention, intervention adaptations, and the use of technology to disseminate perinatal mental health resources and interventions.
 Dr. Barrera is an internationally known expert trainer and consultant on the implementation of the Mothers and Babies Course (MB) which was recognized by the US Preventive Services Task Force as an evidence-based prevention intervention for high-risk perinatal persons.
 She created and empirically tested the first digital versions of the MB, the Mothers and Babies Online Course (www.eMB.health) and the BabyText Program (SMS version).
 Dr. Barrera previously served as an Executive Board Member and Clinical Advisor at the Policy Center for Maternal Mental Health and on the Clinical Advisory Board to digital platform companies (EmmaWell, Canopie).
 Most recently, she served as Chief of the Adult Psychosocial Interventions Research Program in the Division of Services and Intervention Research at the National Institute of Mental Health, where she managed a portfolio of extramural grants and provided technical assistance for clinical trials focused on developing, adapting, and implementing evidence-based treatments in real-world settings.
 Alinne Barrera, PhD joined the PAU faculty in 2009.
 She is a Full Professor and the Director of the PhD Clinical Psychology Program.